pulumi/pulumi-hugo/themes/default/content/docs/languages-sdks/dotnet/_index.md

 ## C\#, F\#, and VB Templates

 You can write Pulumi programs in your favorite .NET language to get additional verification and tooling benefits.
 The fastest way to get started is to use a template.
 The template will autogenerate a set of files and initialize a Pulumi project.
-The getting started guides shown above will help do this on your cloud of choice, but this section describes doing so independently.

 {{< chooser language "csharp,fsharp,visualbasic" >}}